jotia1/volumelearning/README.md

 ## Useful spiking resources
 Additionally I'd like to acknowledge other bits of code that inspired/influenced this implementation as there is a need for more accessible resources around spiking networks (especially those with delays).
 In particular the [Neural Data Modeling Group's tutorial](http://www.mjrlab.org/2014/05/08/tutorial-how-to-write-a-spiking-neural-network-simulation-in-matlab-from-scratch/) and Izhikevich's [Polychronous code](https://www.izhikevich.org/publications/spnet.htm).
 [3]

+## Notes and comments
+- Unlike [1] and more like [2] the integrals of gaussian synapses are controlled by the weight of the synapse.
+- There are quirks to the STDP because of time difference between when a neuron fires and when the spike arrives.
+Default is spike arrival (at post-synaptic neuron) time rather then pre-synaptic spike time, you may want to alter this.

 ## References
 [1] P. W. Wright and J. Wiles, “[Learning transmission delays in spiking neural networks: A novel approach to sequence learning based on spike delay variance](https://ieeexplore.ieee.org/document/6252371/)” in The 2012 International Joint Conference on Neural Networks (IJCNN), 2012, pp. 1–8.\